Essential Information

 Telephones

 Public phones can be operated with phonecards purchased from convenience stores and information centres.
-Some public phones accept coins.
-The international dialing code for New Zealand is +64.
+Some public phones accept credit cards but few accept coins.
+The international dialling code for New Zealand is +64.
 National area codes are listed in the front of phone directories.
 0800 and 0508 numbers are free within New Zealand.
 0900 numbers will incur an additional charge.

 Time differences